-Here in the United States, we love fried food.
+We love fried food in the US.
 While it’s not the healthiest option, it is delicious.
 So it’s no surprise that chefs are experimenting with what they should deep-fry next.

-As a matter of fact, that’s how the tradition of deep-drying the Thanksgiving turkey started.
-It originated in Louisiana, which is home to plenty of its own local delicacies, most notably: boiled crawfish.
-Throughout the 60s and 70s, Cajun chefs were experimenting with cooking crawfish, or crawdads, using portable stoves.
+As a matter of fact, that’s how the tradition of deep-drying Thanksgiving turkey started.
+It originated in Louisiana in the 60s and 70s when Cajun chefs were experimenting with cooking crawfish, or crawdads, using portable stoves.
 They realized they could do more than boil items on these cookers, and began playing around with fried fish and chicken.

 The first mention of deep fried turkey in Louisiana was in a 1982 news story from Gary Taylor.
 He reported that, “A few daring cooks have developed a new way to prepare holiday turkey.
 They deep fry it… whole.”
 And history was made.
 Now, Americans consume over 40 million turkeys a year.
 During Thanksgiving, hundreds of thousands are deep fried.